Proton exchange membrane electrolysis: Science

 An electrolyzer is an electrochemical device to convert electricity and water into hydrogen and oxygen, these gases can then be used as a means to store energy for later use.
 This use can range from electrical grid stabilization from dynamic electrical sources such as wind turbines and solar cells to localized hydrogen production as a fuel for fuel cell vehicles.
 The PEM electrolyzer utilizes a solid polymer electrolyte (SPE) to conduct protons from the anode to the cathode while insulating the electrodes electrically.
 Under standard conditions the enthalpy required for the decomposition of water is 285.9 kJ/mol.
 A portion of the required energy for a sustained electrolysis reaction is supplied by thermal energy and the remainder is supplied through electrical energy.

 Reactions

 The actual value for open circuit voltage of an operating electrolyzer will lie between the 1.23 V and 1.48 V depending on how the cell/stack design utilizes the thermal energy inputs.
 This is however quite difficult to determine or measure because an operating electrolyzer also experiences other voltage losses from internal electrical resistances, proton conductivity, mass transport through the cell and catalyst utilization to name a few.

+The redox reactions occur at the surface of the catalyst.
+However, the actual catalyst surface accessible for redox reactions, called electrochemical surface area (ECSA), does not correspond to the exposed surface catalyst area, referred to as geometric surface area.
+Thus, maximizing the ratio between the electrochemical and the geometric surface area is crucial for enhancing the performance and for reducing noble catalyst utilization.